 The most common type of PPC advertisements are made through Google Ads; companies can pay for high-ranking spots on Google’s search engine results page to promote their product or business.

 Google Ads, formerly known as Google AdWords, is the most popular PPC platform in the world.
-It allows users to create PPC advertisements directly in the platform which makes it easy to keep track of your ad’s character count.
+It allows users to create PPC advertisements directly on the platform, which makes it easy to keep track of your ad’s character count.

 Google Ads is a particularly ideal PPC platform due to the sheer popularity of Google itself.
-It is significantly more popular than other search engines and it can help deliver a significant amount of traffic to your website.
+It is significantly more popular than other search engines, and it delivers a sizeable amount of traffic to your website.

-Brands can also choose to run paid advertisements on both Facebook and Instagram.
-Each platform offers similar deliverables but is tailored toward different demographics.
-Whether you choose to run paid ads on one or both platforms depends on your budget and overall strategy.
+Digital marketers can also choose to run paid advertisements on both Facebook and Instagram.
+Each digital marketing platform offers similar deliverables, but is tailored toward different demographics.
+Whether you decide to run paid ads on one or both platforms depends on your budget and overall strategy.

-The main difference is Instagram is simplistic in how they set up their ads while Facebook allows for a variety of objectives and ad sets.
-If you’re new to PPC ads, it’s ideal to start with Instagram to help learn the routes.
-Doing so can give you important practice for how to run a successful Facebook ads campaign.
+The main difference is Instagram is simplistic in how they set up their ads, while Facebook allows for a variety of objectives and ad sets.
+If you’re new to PPC ads, it’s ideal to start with Instagram to learn the ropes.
+Doing so can give you good practice for how to run a successful Facebook ads campaign.

-The term ‘demographics’ refers to the majority overall user base of a brand and ‘audiences’ refers to your account followers that you are able to reach.
+The term ‘demographics’ refers to the majority overall user base of a brand, and ‘audiences’ refers to your account’s followers that you can reach.

-Determining your target audience is an important part of developing your paid ads strategy.
+Determining your target audience is a significant part of developing your paid ads strategy.
 Once you know where your demographic spends their time online, you can show up in the right spots at the right times.

-However, running an ad on the Instagram app does not allow you to alter your objectives, so this is something that you should keep in mind before moving forward with an Instagram paid ads campaign.
+However, running an ad on the Instagram app does not allow you to alter your objectives, so this is something that you should keep in mind before moving forward.

 Determining whether SEO or PPC is a better approach for your business can be tricky and complicated, as each platform offers different benefits that should be carefully considered.